mootools/mootools-more/Docs/Forms/Form.Validator.Inline.md

 ### Arguments

 1. field - (*mixed*) A string of the id for an Element or an Element reference of the input
-2. force - (*boolean*; optional) if *false*, no messages are returned if the input has the css class 'ignoreValidation'
+2. force - (*boolean*; optional) if *false*, no messages are returned if the input has the string 'ignoreValidation' in its *data-validators* property

 ### Returns